jonortega/font-char-list/README.md

 This will print out all of the glyphs contained in the font **CaskaydiaCoveNerdFont-Regular.tty**:

+`.fontcharlist.sh [-w width] /path/to/fileName.ttf`

+You can look up the path+name to your fonts using the following command: `fc-list`
+Or use grep to filter the one you want: `fc-list | grep Caskaydia`

+## Example

 `./fontcharlist.sh /usr/local/share/fonts/ttf/CaskaydiaCoveNerdFont-Regular.ttf`

-You can look up the path+name to your fonts using the following command: `fc-list` Or use grep to filter the one you want: `fc-list | grep Caskaydia`

-## Example

 <p align="center">
   <img src="./images/command-execution.png" alt="Command exacution of the script" width="600"/>